nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows a table summarising the commands in HiredFiredPro and a link to the user guide.

 ![help message](images/helpMessage.png)

 Format: `help`
 <br><br>

-### Adding a person: `add`
+### Adding a candidate: `add`

-Adds a person to HiredFiredPro.
+Adds a candidate to HiredFiredPro.

 Format: `add n/NAME j/JOB p/PHONE_NUMBER e/EMAIL [s/SKILL]… i/INTERVIEW_SCORE  [t/TAG]…​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags and skills (including 0)
+**Tip:** A candidate can have any number of tags and skills (including 0)
 </box>

 Examples: